 While Trumbull County is the intended service area for distributions from this fund, we encourage openness to collaborative efforts which cross county lines, efforts which can lead to greater efficiencies and impact.

-To apply for a grant from one of these funds, please visit the Request For Proposal page to review the current application process.
+To apply for a grant from one of these funds, please visit the Request For Proposals page to review the current application process.